Dean of Nursing & Midwifery: Prof Gerard Fealy

 If you want a rewarding and respected career with great employment and travel opportunities, then Nursing or Midwifery could be for you.
 These are dynamic professions offering enormous variety and challenges, and you never stop learning.

-At UCD, you will also have a unique opportunity to engage in hands-on clinical practice at one of our specialist partner hospitals, including St Vincent’s Healthcare Group (incorporating St Michael’s Hospital), the Mater Misericordiae University Hospital, the National Maternity Hospital, Our Lady’s Children’s Hospital and Saint John of God Hospital.
+At UCD, you will also have a unique opportunity to engage in hands-on clinical practice at one of our specialist partner hospitals, including St Vincent’s Healthcare Group (incorporating St Michael’s Hospital), the Mater Misericordiae University Hospital, the National Maternity Hospital, Our Lady’s Children’s Hospital and Saint John of God Hospitaland also in a variety of other *IEHG clinical sites during the programme to meet the requirements of the professional body.

 On successful completion of the programme, students will receive their UCD degree and be eligible for registration with the professional body, the Nursing and Midwifery Board of Ireland (NMBI).